danielvoconnor/MultipleViewGeometry/README.md

 # MultipleViewGeometry
 This code contains implementations of several Multiple View Geometry algorithms from Hartley and Zisserman, including the Sparse Levenberg-Marquardt algorithm for bundle adjustment.
-(See the notes sparseLM_bundleAdjust.pdf for an explanation of this algorithm.)
+(See the notes sparseLM_bundleAdjustment.pdf for an explanation of this algorithm.)

 ![](twoViewRecon.gif)